alexjasson/templechess/README.md

 - UPDATE: It is very likely that calculating pawn moves OTF is simply faster in most positions than having a look up table for pawns.
 Especially considering this lookup table will eat up L1 cache.
 Hence, pawn moves should be implemented OTF.

-  - add a count function to reduce duplicated code in countMoves
-  - add a traverse function to reduce duplicated code in treeSearch